sydcanem/slate/source/index.md

 var wmcs = new WMCSEngine(options);
 ```

-The JS SDK base class used to initialize the connection to the Multichannel System and perform voice and chat.
+The JS SDK base class is used to initialize the connection to Wavecell's Multichannel Communication System and provides methods to initiate voice calls and send messages.

 ### Options Parameters